 How might this work in terms of property rights?

 The difficulty can first be seen in determining the point at which the relation to me and others in the image is sufficient to establish property rights.
 Then in the traceability of such relation.
-A messy area currently both technically and legally.
+A messy area currently both socio-technically and legally.
 This may well be solved in the future, though I am not confident it will.

 Tokenised data, DIDs and smart contracts using blockchain technologies are being proposed as technical solutions to these problems.
-But in the case of the photographer taking the photo these solutions in my view tend to break down breakdown.
-(Maybe privacy preserving tech is part of the firmware on the DSLR camera.
+But in the case of the photographer taking the photo these solutions in my view tend to break down.
+(Maybe privacy preserving tech is part of the firmware on the DSLR camera?
 Able to immediately identify data subjects where unambiguous and informed consent was provided.
 Transferred securely via the event operators infrastructure to the photographers camera).
-It is messy and very complicated.
+It is messy and complex.
 Like most of life.